OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 **Intro:**

 - = component or assembly of components
-- metadata shall enable decentralised production, modification, oper  ation and maintenance
+- metadata shall enable decentralised production, modification, operation and maintenance
 - …and facilitate 'packaging' (=find the files you actually need)

 **Metadata:**